 Geert te Selle in Winterswijk, Netherlands, has been the primary person gathering and organizing the information for the Te Selle Family Genealogy.
 Dirk Willem te Selle in Enschede, Netherlands, Ellen TeSelle Boal in Colorado, and Norma TeSelle Prophet (1923-2009) in Firth, Nebraska, have also been significant contributors to the genealogy detail.
 Many other family members and others have contributed information, photos, and memorabilia.
 If any reader of this website has information that would be a meaningful addition to the TeSelle genealogy, please use our Contact Form to tell us about your information.
 We welcome your input.

 The published genealogy on this website currently includes a complete listing of Generation I through Generation VI.
 Generations beyond Generation VI have only been partially posted to this public website in order to respect the privacy rights of the individuals involved.
 Anyone born after 1920 who is still living is listed as “Private” or “afgeschermd” (Dutch term for “protected”).

-Even though we do not publish data about living individuals, we do maintain complete genealogy data for all generations, and are anxious to gather as much information as possible about all of the Te Selle family, past and present.
+Even though we do not publish data about living individuals, we do maintain complete genealogy data for all generations.
+We are anxious to gather as much information as possible about all of the Te Selle family, past and present.
 If you have information about births, deaths, marriages, children, or other interesting information about any members of the Te Selle family, or if you wish to pursue additional genealogical research regarding more recent generations, please contact us using our Contact Form.
 We appreciate your input and support.